-• A matrix.
-Rows correspond to observations, columns to variables.

-- A data. frame, when f is not missing (s. below). - An object of class ExpressionSet.

-- A numeric vector. - · A factor. - A character if X is an ExpressionSet that specifies the phenotype variable - missing, if X is a data.frame and a proper formula f is provided.
+- A matrix.
+Rows correspond to observations, columns to variables. - A data. frame, when f is not missing (s. below). - An object of class ExpressionSet. - y Class labels.
+Can be one of the following: - A numeric vector. - A factor. - A character if X is an ExpressionSet that specifies the phenotype variable. - missing, if X is a data. frame and a proper formula f is provided.